Exmaralda-Org/teispeechtools/doc/Simple-EXMARaLDA.md

     ```
     WIM: [nods]
     ```

+    > Really similarly?
+It's round brackets in the first and square
+    > ones in the second.
+They end up at different places in the TEI.

 6. Single incomprehensible words can be indicated by spans of tripple pluses, where every span signifies a syllable: